 Acceptance of Transfer Credit.
 Generally, all nonremedial, nonvocational courses in which a student earns a 2.0 or better at colleges and universities accredited by regional accrediting agencies are accepted by Ball State University.
 Students may petition the appropriate academic department for the acceptance of vocational courses.
 Only course credit transfers to Ball State University; no grades transfer.

-Information about how credits will transfer to Ball State may be obtained through www.transferin.net or www.transfer.org.
+Information about how credits will transfer to Ball State may be obtained through www.transferin.net or contact the office of admissions at 765-285-8300 or firstname.lastname@example.org.
 Courses at Ball State University are offered on a semester and term basis, and credits earned are in semester hours.
 To convert quarter hours to semester hours, multiply the number of quarter hours by 2/3.
 Two semester hours are generally equivalent to three quarter hours.
-Ball State University has established procedures for the recognition of education and professional experience.
+Ball State University has procedures in place to accommodate conversions.

 Application of Transfer Credit.
 For admitted students, the application of transfer credit toward a degree at Ball State University will be determined during a meeting with an academic advisor.
 Official Ball State University course equivalents will be established by the academic advisor in consultation with the appropriate academic department.